Mail Code: 94305-2160

 |HUMBIO 193||Research in Human Biology||1-5|

 The honors thesis is normally completed by the middle of Spring Quarter of the senior year.
-Honors students then present summaries of their research at the Human Biology Honors Poster Symposium in May.
+Honors students present summaries of their research at the Human Biology Honors Poster Symposium in May.

 Human Biology also holds a Summer Honors College just prior to Autumn Quarter each year for students who have applied to the honors program.
 Students apply to Summer Honors College in April of the junior year.
-For applications, contact the program office.

 Minor in Human Biology

-A minor in Human Biology provides an introductory background to the relationship between the biological and social aspects of humanity's origin, development, and prospects.
+A minor in Human Biology provides an introductory background to the relationship between the biological and social aspects of humanity's origin, development, and future.
 Many of the major problems facing human civilization today involve both biological and social aspects.
 Scientific approaches to these problems are essential, but they must be broadly conceived, integrating what is known of the biological with an understanding of the social and cultural setting in which they exist.
 Students with a minor in Human Biology are expected to develop a strong background in the integration between the biological and social aspects of human beings.

 Students declaring a minor in Human Biology must do so no later than two quarters prior to their intended quarter of degree conferral (for example, a student must declare a minor before the end of Autumn Quarter to graduate the following Spring Quarter).